BitcoinDesign/Guide/guide/glossary.md

 ### Hot / Cold wallet

-*Hot* and *cold* are often used to describe the wallet in terms of being connected to the internet.
+*Hot* and *cold* describe a wallet in terms of being connected to the internet.
 Where a hot wallet is connected to the internet, a cold wallet is not.
 The idea is that a cold wallet is less susceptible to third-party theft over the internet.
 Most software wallet-products would be seen as hot (although some can be used just for signing on a device not connected to the internet) and most hardware wallet-products would be seen as cold (although they are sometimes connected for signing purposes).